VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

  wow... its working
  in the next step i add new area admin in areas folder ...then move my view files to admin folder.. then delete data , model, and controller folder and i done my assignment.....

+ I got so many errors and found that my parth was not set...
+ Then changed the path    and it worked.